newellbrandon/kastendevhub.github.io/_posts/2024-10-24-kubevirt-flr-and-kasten.markdown

 # What is File Level Restore ?

 When you backup Virtual Machine your backup tool takes a full backup of the disks but the tool allow you to do granular restore to pick up only files or directory from your backup.
-This feature is called FLR for File Level Restore :
+This feature is called FLR for File Level Restore.

 There is strong reasons to do so :
   - **Interruption of service** : If you do a full disk restore you often have to interrupt the machine or at least the services that depends on this disk
-  - ***Risk** : Restarting a machine is always more risky than restoring a simple file
+  - **Risk** : Restarting a machine is always more risky than restoring a simple file
   - **Economic**: Restoring a full disk is not economic in term of transfer if all you need is restoring a bunch of files
   - **Granularity** : You really want to be granular, you just want to replace a specific file but not the rest.